jdmonin/JSettlers2/doc/Readme.developer.md

 If using Eclipse, also add GSON to the project's build path -> Libraries -> Add External JAR

 If you're not using this feature, JSettlers doesn't require or use the GSON jar.

+## Game rules, Game Options

+Game rules and actions are controlled through Game Options (class `SOCGameOption`; see SOCGameOptions.initAllOptions javadoc for a list.)
+Options have types (bool, enum, etc) and flags for their properties ("hidden internal option", "drop if not set", etc).
+All scenario-related game option keynames start with `_SC_` and provide special rules/behaviors for the scenario.

+If you're developing a change to the game rules or behavior, see SOCGameOption.initAllOptions javadoc for how to add a Game Option.

+For quick tests or prototyping, including third-party bots/AI development, there are a few predefined but unused game options available:
+`_EXT_BOT`, `_EXT_CLI`, and `_EXT_GAM`.
+For more info, search this file for those names or see initAllOptions javadoc.

+### Inactive/activated Game Options:

+Some game options might be useful only for developers or in other special situations, and would only be clutter if they always appeared in every client's New Game Options window.
+So those are declared as Inactive Options, which are unused and hidden unless activated during server startup by setting a config property:
+`jsettlers.gameopts.activate=SAMPLEIN,OTHEROPT`
+Activated Options are then handled like any regular game option.
+For more details, see the SOCGameOption.activate javadoc.

 ## Developing with a database (JDBC)